Exam Proctoring Accommodations

 - We would be happy to discuss with you and your instructor possible locations and methods for having this happen within your department.

-- The LSC will proctor exams for students requiring the use of a computer or other technology, such as screen reader, text-to-speech software, use of spell-checker, or ability to type exam.
+- The Cutler Center will proctor exams for students requiring the use of a computer or other technology, such as screen reader, text-to-speech software, use of spell-checker, or ability to type exam.

 Exam Proctoring Policy

-If after speaking with your instructor, you determine the need to still take exams through the LSC, please complete the following procedure in this order:
+If after speaking with your instructor, you determine the need to still take exams through the Cutler Center, please complete the following procedure in this order:

-It is important for students to know our Exam Proctoring Policy: if we receive less than the stated 5 day notice, we may not be able to arrange your exam in a timely manner to provide the requested accommodations.
-If the test/quiz is scheduled by your instructor with less than 5 days' notice, please contact the LSC office immediately so that we can work with you to make appropriate arrangements.
+If the Accessibility Services Office receives less than the stated 2 day notice, your exam may not be able to be arranged in a timely manner to provide the requested accommodations.
+If the test/quiz is scheduled by your instructor with less than 2 days’ notice, please contact the Cutler Center office immediately so that we can work with you to make appropriate arrangements.